Mathematics

 Values Across the Curriculum

-During Maths lessons pupils take part in group and partner work, which supports our value of koinonia, working together to acheive a shared goal - finding the answer to questions and solving problems.
+During Maths lessons pupils take part in group and partner work, which supports our value of koinonia, working together to achieve a shared goal - finding the answer to questions and solving problems.
 Pupils listen carefully to the teacher, as well as to each other, and support each other when solving problems or when they are stuck, which fosters mutual respect.
 Children also complete work individually and they have to trust in their own abilities.

 Calculation Policy